Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Software characteristics}

 Sizewell B has required the major effort by Westinghouse, NE, the NNC and others to ensure that complex protective functions are implemented accurately in code and that there is a high degree of confidence in this.
 The quantity of software involved in the PPS is large, but not too large to have been verified meticulously and in its entirety.
 The PPS software is verified with very demanding reliability requirements (imposed by UK Nuclear Installations Inspectorate (NII)), that attest to its suitability for reactor protection.
 About 2000 comments have been raised during the verification process (One for 30 lines of code).
 40\% of them induced minor specification changes or checks, but no major issue was detected.
+We found no representation of this semantics in the literature.